-CAUTION: This appliance is for cooking purposes only.
-It must not be used for other purposes, for example room heating.
+This appliance is designed for domestic cooking only.
 Using it for any other purpose could invalidate any warranty or liability claim.
-Besides invalidating claims this wastes fuel and may overheat the control knobs.
+In particular, the oven should NOT be used for heating the kitchen besides invalidating claims this wastes fuel and may overheat the control knobs.

 This appliance is for use in Great Britain and the Republic of Ireland.
-It is a Cat II2H3+ cooker and is set for G20 at 20 mbar.
+It is a Cat II{2H3+} cooker and is set for G20 at 20 mbar.
 (A conversion kit for LPG is available for the cooker.)